memgraph/docs/docs/connect-to-memgraph/drivers/rust.md

 sidebar_label: Rust
 ---

-At the end of this guide, you will have created a simple Rust **`Hello, World!`** program that connects to the Memgraph database and executes simple queries.
+At the end of this guide, you will have created a Rust program that connects to the Memgraph database and executes simple queries.

 ## Prerequisites